VincentVanCode101/GoCrawlDeepl/README.md

 ### Docker Setup

 #### Development Environment
-- The development environment is defined in `docker-compose.dev.yml` and starts a container named `goCrawlDevtainer`.
+- The development environment is defined in `docker-compose.dev.yml` and starts a container named `goCrawlDevtainer` and a container named `webServerDevtainer`.

 #### Production Environment
 - The production environment is defined in `docker-compose.yml` and starts a container named `goCrawlApp`.